AguaClara/sensor_dev/Spring 2019/Sensor Development Spring 2019.md

 2. Pour kaolin clay into testing apparatus.
 Seal testing apparatus with the pipe cap.
 3. Open up ProCoDA and click on sensors icon.
 4. Initialize the light sensor.
 This is done by covering the light sensor, ensuring no light enters, and then pressing the zero button on the graph.
-5. When the test is ready to be run, the testing apparatus is shaken and then placed in the clamp.
-Once the tube is in the clamp, data is recorded. **[not sure why you switched voice here?
+5. When the test is ready to be run, shake the testing apparatus and then place in the clamp.
+Once the tube is in the clamp, record data. **[not sure why you switched voice here?
 Change so it matches the other steps?]**
 6. Initially the data has transient behavior due to air bubbles passing through and the mixing motion.
 However, after the transient behavior, there is a brief equilibrium where there is little change in the values.
 This is when the data should be recorded.

 To develop a calibration curve for the FBSD, the subteam will attach it to the testing apparatus (and experiment with fluids of known solids concentration and turbidity.
 The photosensor outputs a voltage reading based on the amount of light absorbed.
 This recorded voltage output data will be analyzed and compared to the known concentrations of the fluids to produce a relation between concentration and absorbance, and thus concentration and voltage.

- The team will perform 3 trials with 10 known concentration values ranging from 0.00 g/mL to 0.035 g/mL with an interval of 0.005 g/mL between each reading. **[Are you talking about what you have done this semester?
+In the future semesters, the team should perform 3 trials with 10 known concentration values ranging from 0.00 g/mL to 0.035 g/mL with an interval of 0.005 g/mL between each reading. **[Are you talking about what you have done this semester?
 If so, use past tense.
 If this is instruction for future teams, write it as a command instead because this confused me.]**

 #### Future Experimental Methods
 To test the accuracy of the photosensor and the calibration curve, the subteam will use the calibration curve to test the sensor on fluids of different known concentrations and record the calculated concentrations from the sensor.
 By comparing the measured concentration data to the actual concentrations of the fluids, the accuracy can be verified.